Study abroad in Switzerland for students

 For admission in doctorate degree program (PhD.), following documents are required.

-First of all, you have to apply for admissions in a Swiss University, of which all the applications are submitted online which is free of cost.
-After being accepted from a Swiss University you immediately have to apply for Swiss D Visa and application fee of Swiss D visa is around USD50 and if you are submitting your applications through visa application centres on behalf of embassy there must be definitely some other extra charges.
-In addition, there are also some other charges such as VFS service fee and courier charges which will be around USD 40 in total.
+The first step is to apply for admission in a Swiss University.
+All applications are submitted online, which is free of charge.
+Once you are accepted by a Swiss University, you must immediately apply for a Swiss D Visa.
+The application fee for a Swiss D visa is about USD50.
+If you are submitting your application through a visa application centre on behalf of the Embassy, there must be some additional fees.
+There are also some other fees like VFS service fee, courier charges, etc. These fees will total around USD 40.

 There are also some other pre-departure expenses such as clothes and utilities.